McKeown Medical

 This is where laser and light-based treatments become important.

-Although make up can of course conceal the surface of the skin, it is often over-relied upon and eventually sinks into imperfections in the surface of the skin and it emphasises imperfections.
+Although makeup can, of course, conceal the surface of the skin, it is often over-relied upon and eventually sinks into imperfections in the surface of the skin, and it emphasises imperfections.

-Patients rarely know that “skin age” can be measured or tracked — so the conversation never starts.
+Patients rarely know that “skin age” can be measured or tracked, so the conversation never starts.

 That’s where modern imaging devices come in.

-Multiple studies have shown that people subconsciously judge age not by wrinkles or sagging alone, but by characteristics of the skin surface such as uneven tone, blotchiness and rough texture.
+Multiple studies have shown that people subconsciously judge age not by wrinkles or sagging alone, but by characteristics of the skin surface such as uneven tone, blotchiness, and rough texture.

 For example: